-Stan Smith Smith Orloff & Associates International Insurance Loss Consultants
+Smith Orloff & Associates, International Insurance Loss Consultants

-Tel: +1 340 690 4880 / Fax: +1 815 366 9725 / E-mail: smith@smithorloff.com
+Tel: 800.811.4008 / 340 690 4880 / Fax: 815 366 9725 / E-mail: smith@smithorloff.com

-A note from the Bahamas Hotel & Tourism Association and the Caribbean Hotel & Tourism Association -
+A note from the Caribbean Hotel & Tourism Association -

 Insurance companies have professional adjusters protecting and representing their own interests.
 In the event of a hurricane loss, it's in the Member's best interest to also have a qualified and experienced expert (adjuster) protecting and representing their interests.
-Especially as the hurricane season approaches us, keep in mind the resource available to you through BHTA'S and CHTA's relationship with Smith Orloff & Associates, insurance loss consultants to the Caribbean hospitality and tourism sector.
+Especially as the hurricane season approaches us, keep in mind the resource available to you through CHTA's relationship with Smith Orloff & Associates, insurance loss consultants to the Caribbean hospitality and tourism sector.
 The benefit of using Smith Orloff is that they can assist you in maximizing your recovery and insuring that you get the money you are entitled to as a result of a loss, whether the loss be from a hurricane, a fire or other insured loss.
-Smith Orloff has extensive experience in the Caribbean, representing the policyholder with their insurance company in catastrophic losses.
+Smith Orloff has extensive experience in the Caribbean, representing hoteliers and others with their insurance company in catastrophic losses.
 Their staff would assemble the claim and negotiate a settlement with your approval, allowing you to concentrate on getting your operations back to normal.
 Their work includes the preparation of building, contents, extra expense, and business interruption claims.
-Smith Orloff can be contacted at +1-610-526-2213, +1-340-690-4880, or via e-mail at smith@smithorloff.com, $\sim$ and be sure you identify yourself as a BHTA member.
-Remember, membership in BHTA is as beneficial as you make it by tapping its resources to your advantage.
+Smith Orloff can be contacted at 800.811.4008, 340-690-4880, or via e-mail at smith@smithorloff.com, ~ and be sure you identify yourself as a CHTA member.
+Remember, membership in CHTA is as beneficial as you make it by tapping its resources to your advantage.